 University of Baltimore BS and MS alumni can be found at companies such as Amazon, Google, Meta, Fastspot, Mindgrub, Instagram, and idFive.

-The University of Baltimore is accredited by the Middle States Commission on Higher Education (MSCHE).
-Founded in 1937 as a law and business night school, UBalt offers more than 70 programs in the Yale Gordon College of Arts and Sciences, the College of Public Affairs, Merrick School of Business, and the School of Law.
-The University of Baltimore serves 3,710 students from Maryland and across the U.S.
+University of Baltimore is accredited by the Middle States Commission on Higher Education (MSCHE).
+Founded in 1925 as a private night School of Law and College of Business Administration, UBalt joined the University System of Maryland in 1988.
+Serving 3,710 students from Maryland and across the U.S., UBalt offers more than 70 programs housed in the Yale Gordon College of Arts and Sciences, the College of Public Affairs, Merrick School of Business, and the School of Law.